tolstoyevsky/pieman/README.md

 ##### REDIS_PORT=6379

 Specifies the Redis server port used by the build status codes server (see `ENABLE_BSC_CHANNEL`).

+## Running images in emulator

+It's possible to run the images built by Pieman in QEMU.
+The nearby project [MMB](https://github.com/tolstoyevsky/mmb) simplifies the process.
+The project is the set of Dockerfiles and assets for building Docker images with different services.
+Now [QEMU](https://github.com/tolstoyevsky/mmb/tree/master/qemu), which is one of the services, helps running the images based on Ubuntu 18.04 «Bionic Beaver» (64-bit) for Raspberry Pi 3.

 ## Daily image builds